siderolabs/talos/website/content/v1.12/reference/cli.md

-      --memory string(mb,gb)                     the limit on memory usage for each control plane/VM (default 2.0GiB) --memory-workers string(mb,gb)             the limit on memory usage for each worker/VM (default 2.0GiB) --mtu int                                  MTU of the cluster network (default 1500) --nameservers strings                      list of nameservers to use, by default use embedded DNS forwarder --no-masquerade-cidrs strings              list of CIDRs to exclude from NAT --omni-api-endpoint string                 the Omni API endpoint (must include a scheme, a hostname and a join token, e.g. 'https://siderolink.omni.example?jointoken=foobar')
+      --memory string(mb,gb)                     the limit on memory usage for each control plane/VM (default 2.0GiB) --memory-workers string(mb,gb)             the limit on memory usage for each worker/VM (default 2.0GiB) --mtu int                                  MTU of the cluster network (default 1500) --nameservers strings                      list of nameservers to use --no-masquerade-cidrs strings              list of CIDRs to exclude from NAT --omni-api-endpoint string                 the Omni API endpoint (must include a scheme, a hostname and a join token, e.g. 'https://siderolink.omni.example?jointoken=foobar')
       --registry-insecure-skip-verify strings    list of registry hostnames to skip TLS verification for